united-security-providers/usp-core-authenticate/src/docs/oidc-settings.md

 ## Registering a Relying Party

 In order to actually use the OIDC OP, registering a Relying Party will be the minimal required action.
-This can be done through the properties overrides (see [overrides](overrides/) for details) by setting a few custom configuration properties.
+This can be done through the properties overrides (see [Kubernetes overrides](config_k8s_overrides.md) for details) by setting a few custom configuration properties.
 Example:

 ```properties